 Confirmed: Prof. Martin Winter, Univ. of Münster, Münster Electrochemical Energy Technology.
 He is active in chemistry and material science and probably the most famous German researcher in Li-ion battery design.
 He became also a director of a new Helmholtz institute.
 He is a highly decorated person.

-The program will be announed here at the beginning of February.
+The programme will be announced here in February.